-Our department has two PhD programs, the Clinical Psychology Program and the Psychological Sciences Program.
+Our department only awards one Psychology Ph.D.
+However, the Psychology Ph.D. consists of two overarching programs, the Clinical Psychology Program and the Psychological Sciences Program.
 These programs have specific areas of study within our four administrative Divisions: Adult, Child, Health, and Cognitive and Behavioral Neuroscience.
 Students are accepted into a program in an area of study within a Division.
 Below is a visual overview of the different areas of study classified according to the Program and Division.
 Requirements for each area of study are described by specialization.